jxmot/Toolbox/README.md

 They don't offer a *trial* version but they do provide a web version that you can tinker with.
 And there are a **lot** of video tutorials, and a users' forum.

-But it is not an HTML editor.
+But it is **not** an HTML editor.
 You create Bootstrap pages by inserting or drag-n-drop *elements* in to the page.
 I found it to be a better and quicker means to create a layout than using just a text editor (*such as Notepad++*).

+Some aspects of the UI can be a little quirky, as it does not always let you insert tags or blocks where *you* want them.
+And it will make some assumptions for you.
+For example, for modularity reasons I like to have my HTML files associated with a single and individually named CSS file rather than pile every page's specific CSS into one huge file.
+But the program assumes that all HTML files will reference all CSS files.
+So I don't use this program to create deployment ready content.

+There are some really great features -

+* Preview - you can preview the page your working on in *real time*.
+In other words, as you make changes and save them the preview will update automatically.
+* Export - even though your project is saved in a proprietary format it's easy to export it as HTML, CSS, JS and image files.
+* Add to Library - this makes reuse of blocks really simple.
+You can export as little, or as as much as you like and it ends up your own library.
+* Element navigation - they've made it very intuitive for navigating through the elements and they provide a really good UI for changing attributes.

 # Other Useful Tools